Introduction to hearing loops

 A hearing loop, sometimes referred to as an induction loop, T-Loop or an audio frequency induction loop (AFIL), is an assistive listening system that provides access to facilities for those who experience hearing loss and use a hearing aid.
 It takes a sound source and transfers it directly to a hearing aid without background noise, interference or acoustic distortion.

-Click below to download a copy of our guides, which feature a simple explanation of how hearing loop systems work and answers to the most commonly asked questions.
+Watch the video opposite or click below to download a copy of our guides, which feature explanations of how hearing loop systems work and answers to the most commonly asked questions.

 Over the last 30 years induction loops / hearing loops have become the default assistive listening solution in Europe, Scandinavia and Australasia, and are now becoming increasing prevalent in America.
 Due to their benefits and ease of use, hearing loss groups mandate their installation in locations as diverse as taxis, kiosks, schools, houses of worship, concert halls and stadiums.

 On this site you will find a broad overview of what assistive listening systems are and what applications they are suited to.
 More specifically, why loops are important, how they work, where they can be installed and the relevant operational Standards that ensure that an installed loop delivers a genuine benefit to people who experience hearing loss.

 However, if you have any questions please do not hesistate to contact us.

 Equality of access for people with hearing loss